fablabnepal1/Desktop-Braille-Printing-Machine/README.md

 * Accepts Gcode from USB ports and interprets it.
 * A solenoid linear actuator is used to emboss braille dots into the paper.
 * Use of chillipeppr to visualize work on progress.
-See these links for more details

-**Mechanical Components **
+**Mechanical Systems**

 The braille printer consists of different mechanical components such as housing, belts, and pulleys.

 1. System Box and Housing
-2. Controller box
+2. Shafts and  Paper Rollers
+3. Bearing and Housing
-3. Shaft, Pulley and Belts
+4. Pulley and Belts
-4. Supporting Parts
+5. Rails and Pulleys
+6. Linear bearing and Housing
+7. Linear Actuator Support

-**Electronic components**
+**Electronic Systems**

 The main controller is TinyG along with other accessories.
 The basic electronic components are:

 1. TinyG v8 board
+2. Controller box
-2. Nema17 motors
+3. Nema17 motors and parameters
-3. Relay switch
-4. Solenoid Linear actuators
+4. Solenoid Linear actuator
+5. Relay switch

+**Working with Interfaces**
+1. Coolterm
+2. Chillipeppr
+3. CNCJS

+**Tests and Refinements**